netdata/netdata/docs/security-and-privacy-design/README.md

 ### Data Transfers

-While Netdata Agent itself does not engage in any cross-border data transfers, certain personal and infrastructure data is transferred to Netdata Cloud for the purpose of providing its services.
-The metric data collected and processed by Netdata Agents, however, stays strictly within the user's infrastructure, eliminating any concerns about cross-border data transfer issues.
+While Netdata Agent itself does not engage in any cross-border data transfers, certain infrastructure data is transferred to Netdata Cloud for the purpose of providing its services.
+All observability data collected and processed by Netdata Agents, however, stays strictly within the user's infrastructure, eliminating any concerns about cross-border data transfer issues.

+When users utilize Netdata Cloud, the parts of the observability data which are viewed via Netdata Cloud, are streamed from the Netdata Agents to the users’ web browsers via Netdata Cloud, without being stored on Netdata Cloud's servers.
+This is optional and users have the ability to use observability dashboards bypassing Netdata Cloud.

-When users utilize Netdata Cloud, the metric data is streamed directly from the Netdata Agent to the users’ web browsers via Netdata Cloud, without being stored on Netdata Cloud's servers.
-However, user identification data (such as email addresses) and infrastructure metadata necessary for Netdata Cloud's operation are stored in data centers in the United States, using compliant infrastructure providers such as Google Cloud and Amazon Web Services.
+Netdata Cloud only stores Netdata Cloud users identification data (such as observability users' email addresses) and infrastructure metadata (such as infrastructure hostnames) necessary for Netdata Cloud's operation.
+All these metadata are stored in data centers in the United States, using compliant infrastructure providers such as Google Cloud and Amazon Web Services.
 These transfers and storage are carried out in full compliance with applicable data protection laws, including GDPR and CCPA.

 ### Privacy Rights